HGmin1159/HGmin1159.github.io/_posts/2021-09-14-quantum5_eng.md

 $\min_{v \mid v^tv =1}( \mid v^t A  v \mid)=\lambda_1 , \max_{v \mid v^tv =1} (\mid v^t A v \mid) = \lambda_n $

-Therefore, we can say that absolute value of all of eigen value of the A is 1 and we can generalized them as follow
+Therefore, we can say that absolute value of all of eigenvalue of the A is 1 and we can generalized them as follow

 $\lambda =e^{2\pi \psi i} \mbox{ where } \psi \in [0,1)$

- Quantum Phase Estimation is estimating eigenvalue by estimating phase of certain operator.
+ Quantum Phase Estimation is estimating eigenvalue by estimating phase of a certain operator.